wanyoike274/python-ml-scikit-learn/README.md

-# python machine learning using Scikit-Learn
+# python machine learning using scikit-learn
 This repository contains machine learning projects done using Scikit-learn library